ChatGPT Terms of Service Explained for Businesses: Updated Terms

 Q: Does Claude train on your data?

-It depends entirely on your account type and the Anthropic terms of service that are applicable.
+It depends on your account type and the Anthropic terms of service that are applicable.
 By default, Claude Free, Pro, and Team plans (Consumer accounts) do train on your data unless you manually opt out in settings.
-Claude Enterprise and API accounts (Commercial accounts) never train on your data.
+Claude Enterprise and API accounts (Business & Commercial accounts) do not train on your data.

 Q: What is the benefit of the Claude Team plan for data privacy?